Employee leave for marriage or Civil partnership

 treaty provisions may provide for a longer period of leave.

-The employee must take leave in the period of the occurrence, but not necessarily on the same day.
+The employee must take his or her leave within the period in which the event occurs, but not necessarily on the same day.

-Upon his return to the company, he shall give his employer a copy of the marriage certificate or agreement Civil partnerships: titleContent.
+On his return to the company, he shall give his employer a copy of the marriage certificate or the marriage contract.
+Civil partnerships: titleContent.

-Holidays are normally paid as if they had been worked.
+Days off are normally paid, as if they had been worked.

-- Labour Code: Article L3142-5Duration of leave (additional provisions)
+- Labor Code: Article L3142-5Length of leave (supplementary provisions)